 Our business is managed under the direction of the Board of Directors.
-The role of the Board of Directors is to oversee our management and governance and monitor senior management's performance.
+The Board delegates to the Chief Executive Officer ("CEO"), and through the CEO to other senior management, the authority and responsibility for managing the Company's business.
+The role of the Board is to oversee our management and governance and monitor senior management's performance.